aaronjfisher/wpor/README.md

 devtools::install_github('aaronjfisher/wpor')
 ```

-## Specifying workflows for the nuisance models and the conditional effect model
+## Specifying the nuisance models and the conditional effect model

-Rather than hard-coding a handful of options for nuisance models, we aimed to make `wpor` integrate easily with existing collections of R training algorithms that share a common syntax.
-One of the most popular collections is the `tidymodels` set of packages, namely `parsnip` and `workflows`, which we use here.
-The simplest way to specify a training algorithm in `wpor` is to define a  "workflow" object (see examples in the "Fitting WPOR Models" vignette)
+As WPOR is a meta algorithm that is agnostic to the models used, we aimed to make `wpor` compatible with a wide variety of chocies.
+Rather than hard-coding a handful of options for nuisance models, `wpor` integrates with the collection of training algorithms in the `tidymodels` set of packages, namely `parsnip` and `workflows`.
+These packages provide a standardized syntax for many popular training algorithms.
+The simplest way to specify a training algorithm in `wpor` is to define a  "workflow" object (see examples in the "Fitting WPOR Models" vignette).

-For instructions on how to use nuisance models not included in `parsnip`, see the section "Extentions for algorithms not available in `parsnip`," below.
+For models not included in `parsnip`, see the section "Extentions for algorithms not available in `parsnip`," below.

 ## Convenience functions for parameter tuning